Skip to main content

 Net Score vs Gross Score

 Gross score is simply the total number of strokes a golfer actually took to complete a round — no adjustments, just the raw count.
-Net score takes that same gross total and subtracts the golfer's course handicap (a number derived from their Handicap Index for that specific course and tee), producing an adjusted score meant to represent roughly how they played relative to their own typical ability level.
+Net score takes that same gross total and subtracts the golfer's course handicap (a number derived from their Handicap Index for that specific course and tee).
+This produces an adjusted score meant to represent roughly how they played relative to their own typical ability level.

-The purpose of net scoring is fairness in competition between golfers of different skill levels: a beginner shooting a gross 95 and a low-handicap player shooting a gross 78 might both post the same net score if their handicaps are set correctly, reflecting that both played to a similar standard relative to their own ability, even though the raw numbers look wildly different.
+The purpose of net scoring is fairness in competition between golfers of different skill levels.
+This means a beginner shooting a gross 95 and a low-handicap player shooting a gross 78 might both post the same net score if their handicaps are set correctly, reflecting that both played to a similar standard relative to their own ability, even though the raw numbers look wildly different.

-Most casual and social golf tracks gross score, since it is the simplest and most universally understood number, but handicap-based competitions — the standard format for most club events and many casual money games between friends of different skill levels — rely on net scoring specifically to make those different skill levels comparable.
+Most casual and social golf tracks gross score, since it is the simplest and most universally understood number.
+But handicap-based competitions.
+This means the standard format for most club events and many casual money games between friends of different skill levels.
+This means rely on net scoring in particular to make those different skill levels comparable.

-A golfer with a course handicap of 18 shoots a gross 95, giving them a net score of 77 — the number used to compare their performance fairly against a low-handicap player in the same event.
+A golfer with a course handicap of 18 shoots a gross 95.
+This gives them a net score of 77.
+This means the number used to compare their performance fairly against a low-handicap player in the same event.

 Why it matters

-Net scoring is what makes it possible for golfers of very different skill levels to compete meaningfully against each other, which is central to most club events and casual handicap-based games.
+Net scoring is what makes it possible for golfers of very different skill levels to compete meaningfully against each other.
+This is central to most club events and casual handicap-based games.

 Frequently asked questions